deepanshs/mrsimulator/docs/using_mrsimulator_objects.rst

     >>> C13A.property_units
     {'isotropic_chemical_shift': 'ppm'}

-Let's create few more sites.
+Let's create a few more sites.

 .. doctest::